OVERVIEW

 HOURS

-Five mornings per week halftime, plus one evening per rotation (AA Meeting).
-Rounds will be arranged by Dr. Joe Beck
+Five mornings and two afternoons per week halftime, plus one evening per rotation (AA Meeting).
+Rounds will be arranged by Dr. Keith Sarpolis.

 SUPERVISION